-Bad Practice Recommended Good Practice Trees are being cut before starting a mine To plant trees twice the number of trees Uncontrolled digging of over burden and disposal Controlled Digging and disposal of over burden.
-Over burden is the topsoil which must be dug for reaching gold, bauxite etc. below Dust Generation in Mining and mining related transport Dust Control Measures (use of foam, water) and covered transport Not following guidelines Both Fiji and PNG have regulations for quarry and mining.
-Stake holders to ensure these are followed.
-In actual practice there are no Risk Management and Emergency Preparedness plans To strictly adhere to the regulations and to practice the relevant guidelines
+Bad Practice Recommended Good Practice Trees are being cut before starting a mine To plant trees twice the number of trees.
+Uncontrolled digging of over burden and disposal Controlled Digging and disposal of over burden.
+Over burden is the topsoil which must be dug for reaching gold, bauxite etc. below.
+Dust Generation in Mining and mining related transport Dust Control Measures (use of foam, water) and covered transport.
+Not following guidelines PNG has regulations for quarry and mining set by the government.
+Stake holders are to ensure these are followed.
+In actual practice there are no Risk Management and Emergency Preparedness plans To strictly adhere to the regulations and to practice the relevant guidelines set by the PNG government.